Glendale Child Custody & Visitation ATTORNEY

 Protecting Your Child's Best Interests

-At Holmes & Holmes, our Glendale child custody lawyers are committed to providing our clients with the highest quality of representation possible.
+At Holmes & Holmes, our Glendale child custody lawyers are committed to providing our clients with the highest-quality representation possible.
 Backed by decades of experience, we have seen how child custody and visitation rights issues can tear a family apart.
 This is why it is imperative to retain attorneys who are both caring and capable.
 Making sure our clients fully understand their rights is one of the most important aspects of our job.

 Call our team of Glendale child custody attorneys today at (818) 284-6632 today.
 We provide caring, capable, and comprehensive counsel.